 Currently, PBGC has two Company ID numbers, one for payments made within My PAA, and one for payments made outside of My PAA.
-Please refer to the payment instructions in My PAA or on PBGC.gov for up-to-date information.
+Please refer to the payment instructions in My PAA or on PBGC's web site for up-to-date information.

-Additional information on payment options is included in Appendix 3.
+Additional information on payment options is included in Premium Filing Payment & Instructions webpage.

-Plan participants must be counted because Flat-rate Premiums are based on the number of participants, as are both caps on the Variable-rate Premium (MAP-21 Cap and Small Employer Cap).
-In addition, the number of participants affects whether Variable-rate Premiums are based on current or prior (i.e., "lookback") year measurements.
-The date on which participants are counted is called the "Participant Count Date."
+Plan Participants must be counted because Flat-rate Premiums are based on the number of Participants, as are both caps on the Variable-rate Premium (MAP-21 Cap and Small Employer Cap).
+In addition, the number of Participants affects whether Variable-rate Premiums are based on current or prior (i.e., "lookback") year measurements.
+The date on which Participants are counted is called the "Participant Count Date."